Sign Language & Interpreting (SIGN)

 Prerequisite: SIGN 101 or SIGN 101H

-Further study of American Sign Language (ASL) focusing on comprehension skills, grammatical structures and practice in the expressive aspects of the language, as well as exposure to Deaf culture.
-Students are expected to attend outside events at their own expense.
+Further study of American Sign Language (ASL) focusing on comprehension skills, grammatical structures and practice in sign production (expressive) aspects of the language as well as further exposure to Deaf culture including cues/behaviors.
+Students will build upon vocabulary learned in SIGN 101 and be able to create narratives in which they use inflective verbs and depicting verbs and provide spatial information involving themselves and other people/things.
+Students are also expected to attend two out-of-classroom Deaf community events and write about their experiences.

 TermCRNCourse TitleDayTimeInstructorLocation